 Interest expense.
-Interest expense was higher in the nine months ended September 30, 2019 than in the prior period primarily due to increased outstanding borrowings partially offset by lower interest rates under our Credit Facility.
-Average outstanding borrowings during the nine months ended September 30, 2019 were higher than the nine months ended September 30, 2018 due to the funding of acquisitions in 2019 and 2018.
+Interest expense was higher in the first quarter of 2019 due to increased borrowings under our Credit Facility and higher interest rates.
+Average outstanding borrowings during the first quarter of 2019 were higher than the first quarter of 2018 due to the funding of acquisitions in 2019 and 2018